The Fryeburg Fair from October 3-10 in the Sebago Lakes Region of Maine

 Known as Maine’s Blue Ribbon Classic, the Fryeburg Fair is an 8-day agricultural fair held on 185 acres in the Saco River Valley.
-This year’s fair will take place from October 3-10.
+The Fair is traditionally held the first week of October.
 Gates open at 7 a.m.

-The Fryeburg Fair has been a grand event for the last 160 years!
+The Fryeburg Fair has been a grand event for more than 160 years!
 It offers a piece of Americana that you shouldn’t miss.
 What’s more fun than watching kids show their calves, men exclaim over horse pulling events and women compete in bake-offs.

 Other contests include the the pig scramble, the skillet toss, as well as scooting.
 A Firemen’s Muster begins at 9 a.m. on Sunday.
 The ever popular Woodsmen’s Day is Monday, October 4th.
 Events begin at 9:30 a.m.